Monday, August 9, 2021

 - Your GSC property is not associated with a GA property: visit the help center to learn how to create an association.
 In particular, if you have separate properties for your HTTP and HTTPS traffic on GSC, make sure to associate the property that receives the most traffic or consider verifying a domain property to include all your traffic in one place.
 Note that you can't link Google Analytics 4 properties for now, but we're working on it.

-- You do not have sufficient permissions on GA: if your GSC property is associated with a GA property, and you still cannot see GA data, check that you have Read & Analyze permissions to the associated GA property.
+- You do not have sufficient permissions on GA: if your GSC property is associated with a GA property, and you still cannot see GA data, check that you have Read and Analyze permissions to the associated GA property.

 - You have the wrong GA view selected in GSC: GSC Insights brings GA data for a specific GA view under the associated property.
 If you have no views under the property, we won't be able to populate data.
 You can see or change the selected view in the Search Console Associations page.